duftler/click-to-deploy/k8s/spinnaker/scripts/install/provision-spinnaker.md

 ## Select GCP project

-Select the project in which you'll install Spinnaker, then click **Confirm project**.
+Select the project in which you'll install Spinnaker, then click **Next**, below.

 <walkthrough-project-billing-setup>
 </walkthrough-project-billing-setup>